-The Plan of Arrangement requires approximately \$18.0 million to be paid to the Company's creditors in order to legally emerge from the formal restructuring process.
+The Plan of Arrangement required approximately \$17.6 million to be paid to the Company's creditors in order to legally emerge from the formal restructuring process.
 This is expected to place increased risk on the Company's available liquidity, especially considering the Company does not currently have access to any debt or financing arrangements.

-For the quarter ended May 1, 2021, the Company reported a net income of \$3.2 million.
-The Company's current liabilities total \$111.6 million as at May 1, 2021.
-As at May 1, 2021, the Company held cash and accounts and other receivables of \$37.9 million.
+For the three and six-month periods ended July 31, 2021, the Company reported a net income of \$75.5 million and \$78.7 million, respectively which includes a gain on settlement of \$77.7 million for the three and six-month periods ended July 31, 2021.
+The Company's current liabilities total \$19.8 million as at July 31, 2021.
+As at July 31, 2021, the Company held cash and accounts and other receivables of \$19.0 million.
 The Company does not currently have any third-party financing available with which to meet any future financial obligations.

 The Company's ability to continue as a going concern is dependent on its ability to stabilize its business from unfavorable trend lines, and by focusing on how to grow its product portfolio including sales and customer service execution.
-The Company expects to transition to a digital-first organization with a leaner, more sustainable physical presence that complements a growing world-class online and grocery business, supported by a right-sized support organization.
+The Company transitioned to a digital-first organization with a leaner, more sustainable physical presence that complements a growing world-class online and grocery business, supported by a right-sized support organization.